happyyangyuan/YPA/README.md

 YPA is a simple extension of JPA.
 It helps you to create reusable conditional queries,to simplify your DAO code a lot.
 In fact you need to write only 3 classes to fulfill a powerfull DAO:
 * An entity class: entity class is always a must for JPA.
 * A condition class: it holds all the query conditions as properties in it.
-* A DAO class exends AbstractYpaDao.
+* A DAO class extends AbstractYpaDao.

 ##Advantages of YPA
-1. The CRUD methods in YPA DAO are strongly resuable and extensiable.
+1. The CRUD methods in YPA DAO are strongly reusable and extensible.
 2. Safe to extend without polluting the former CRUD especially the 'R'(the query).
-3. Very flexiable,by now it can meet all my needs in my business projects.
+3. Very flexible,by now it can meet all my needs in my business projects.
 4. Less code to write.Only 3 classes as mentioned above.

 Once upon a time I was used to the JPA criteria query, only to find that it is rather boring to write repeated query method for every different query condition.